Test Your Speed

 Speed Test Prep

 We recommend you use the Midco speed test site, because it will show you the download and upload speeds from our speed test servers to your device.
 This helps reduce outside influences other speed tests may introduce.
+(Note: If you have Midco FreestyleSM Wi-Fi, use the Midco Wi-Fi app to test your network speeds.)

 For best results: